OKTW-Network/en/_posts/wiki/1970-01-01-custom-blocks.markdown

 ### Crafting

-Use crafting table to craft(Shape)
+Use crafting table to craft(Shaped)

 <img class="recipe-photo" src="{{ "/assets/img/wiki/ht-ct/recipe.png" | relative_url }}">

-### Use
+### Usage

-In future , many item or block need it to crafting.
+Many items will require this to be crafted in the future.

 ### Features